leavemealone-app/ethical-email-manifesto/README.md

 This means we must provide an unsubscribe link within each email that is accessible to the recipient, this link should unsubscribe in *one click* and not require any additional steps.

 The link should be clear and purposeful by;
 - using clear language.
-"Click here to unsubscribe" is **good**, "Manage your preferences here" is **not**.
+  - "Click here to unsubscribe" is **good**
+  - "Manage your preferences here" is **not**.
 - having a high contrast ratio.
-Don't hide your links by using light grey text on a white background.
+  - Don't hide your links by using light grey text on a white background.
 This is not cool.

-In addition, try to provide a machine-readable `List-Unsubscribe` header [RFC 2369](#3.1).
+In addition, try to provide a machine-readable `List-Unsubscribe` header with every email ([RFC 2369](#3.1)).
 This allows automated tools to help your recipients unsubscribe.

 In case this doesn't go without saying, if a recipient unsubscribes from your mailing list then you should not send them another email from that address under any circumstances.
 This includes **an email confirming their unsubscribe**.